buschNT/object-detection-histogram/README.md

 ## Develop using Virtual Environment

-Create a virtual environment and active it afterwards (activation depends on):
+Create a virtual environment and active it afterwards (activation depends on OS):

 ```bash
 python3.12 -m venv .venv